-The Government of Canada under the Canada-CARICOM Virtual University Scholarship Program (CCVUSP) will offer three selected certificate programs, delivered entirely online or through distance education, to learners from CARICOM countries.
+The Government of Canada under the Canada-CARICOM Virtual University Scholarship Program (CCVUSP) will offer three programs, delivered entirely online or through distance education, to learners from CARICOM countries.

-The scholarships will be awarded and funded by Foreign Affairs and International Trade Canada (DFAIT) and will be co-administered by the Canadian Bureau for International Education (CBIE) and the Canadian Virtual University (CVU).
+The scholarships will be awarded and funded by Foreign Affairs, Trade and Development Canada (DFATD) and will be co-administered by the Canadian Bureau for International Education (CBIE) and Canadian Virtual University (CVU).

-The scholarship will cover the costs of tuition for all the courses required to complete one of the certificate programs listed below.
+The scholarship will cover the costs of tuition for all courses required to complete one of the eligible programs under the Eligibility section.
 All payments will be made on behalf of the student directly to the Canadian institution at which the student is registered.

-The available programs listed below are currently offered in English only.
-Students must be prepared to begin their program of choice as soon as their scholarship is confirmed.
+- Students must be prepared to begin their program as soon as their scholarship is confirmed.

-The deadline for applicants to submit an online application and the required supporting documents is 11:59 p.m.
-EDT, February 28, 2013.
+The deadline to submit an online application and all required supporting documents is 11:59 p.m.
+EST, February 3, 2014.

 Applicants must complete the online application form available on this page.